asmallwebfirm/scale_addressfield/README.md

 translation under the "address field" group in the string translation UI.

+#### Differences between versions

+You may have noticed there are three versions.
+Which one should you use?

+__7.x-1.x__ (No longer supported)
+- This branch focused on UX bugs; updating to Drupal 7.27 resolves most bugs that this version addressed (see the [1.x README]() for details).
+__7.x-2.x__ (Deprecated)
+- This branch focused on website scalability, but used older versions of libs and dependencies (jquery.addressfield 0.x and addressfield.json 0.x).
+__7.x-3.x__
+- This branch solves the same problems as 2.x, but using the most up-to-date versions of jquery.addressfield and addressfield.json.
+This version is strongly recommended.
+If you use the 2.x series of this module and have made no customizations (via hooks, or custom address field configurations), you should be able to update with no issues.

 ### Contributing

 Be mindful that this extension is built on top of other open source software!
 If